weipin/jewzruxin/README.md

   ![](https://github.com/weipin/jewzruxin/blob/master/Docs/images/setup_framework.gif)

 - Import the framework at the top of your code: `import JewzruxiniOS` for iOS or `import JewzruxinMac` for Mac OS X.

+Key-Value Observing
+====
+[TODO] See comments in KVOCenter.swift and the playground page "Key-Value Observing".

 HTTP
 ====